-This is the first time the project has come before the Planning Board with an application for preliminary subdivision and site plan review.
+This is the second time the project has come before the Planning Board with an application for preliminary subdivision and site plan review.

 As a reminder apartment projects are reviewed under Chapter 3: Subdivision and Chapter 4: Site Plan Review.
 The Planning Board will need to include Findings of Fact for both review criteria.
-The item will need to be advertised as a public hearing before final subdivision approval can be granted.
+The item has been advertised as a public hearing before final subdivision approval can be granted.